fy1231/fy.github.io/_posts/2019-3-1-markdown.md

 可读性 Readability, however, is emphasized above all else.

-To this end, Markdown's syntax is comprised entirely of punctuation characters, which punctuation characters have been carefully chosen so as to look like what they mean.
-E.g., asterisks around a word actually look like \*emphasis\*.
-Markdown lists look like, well, lists.
-Even blockquotes look like quoted passages of text, assuming you've ever used email.

-<h3 id="html">Inline HTML</h3>
+### Inline 内联 HTML

 Markdown's syntax is intended for one purpose: to be used as a format for *writing* for the web.

 Markdown is not a replacement for HTML, or even close to it.
 Its